jguo421/CS7641-O01-ML_2nd-assignment/README.md

-4. The dataset (heart1.csv) was uploaded together with the program NNforHear_finaltest.java,   NNfor_SA.java, NNfor_GA.java are the same data used in the 1st assignment
+4. The dataset (heart1.csv) was uploaded together with the program NNforHear_finaltest.java,   NNfor_SA.java, NNfor_GA.java are the same data used in the 1st assignment You need to make sure the dataset is saved in appropriate path for the java program

-5. assignment2_plot.ipynb is for the graph plotting
+6. assignment2_plot.ipynb is for the graph plotting